How To Cyber Perform Forensic Investigation In 3 Easy Steps

 Hashing is an important concept which is generally used to prevent the data from modification.
 Hashing is used by most of the forensic experts to provide proof of the collected data that it has not been modified.
 So, to maintain the integrity i.e., to prevent from modification we need to take hash.
 You can take hash as many times you require and it will remain same as long as the data is same.

-For example: After capturing an image of the disk, an expert can create a hash of the image and keep it safe and can also enable write protection mechanism to prevent the image from modification.
+After capturing an image of the disk, an expert can create a hash of the image and keep it safe and can also enable write protection mechanism to prevent the image from modification.
 Later, when that evidence is required they again take the hash and matches the later hash with the previous hash if it is same then it means data has not been modified and it is good to use as evidence in a court.

 These were the basic three steps which sum up the whole forensic investigation process.